cursebreakers/crypto-bro/README.md

   4. Once you enter the key, the file will be decrypted.
   5. Once complete, you will be given a checksum for the encrypted file.

+*NOTE:*
-*NOTE:* Max filesize is set to 25% of your device's available RAM by default.
+- Max filesize is set to 25% of your device's available RAM by default.
 This can be adjusted by tweaking the `max_allowed_file_size` function in `src/lunchbox.rs`
+- Files encrypted with crypto-bro are not compatible with other encryption tools, and files encrypted elsewhere may not decrypt correctly with crypto-bro.
 ---

 # WORKING/NEXT